4j4yk/NDOR-to-DCHUB/README.md

 All meeting notes are placed into the UNO box folder and can be accessed via below link - https://unomaha.box.com/v/weeklymeetings

-For any quries contact contributers of the repository.
+For any queries contact contributers of the repository.